ianmtaylor1/lanscripts/ddns/README.md

 # Dynamic DNS Update

 IPv4 and IPv6 Dynamic DNS on [Hurricane Electric DNS](https://dns.he.net/).
+See the [docs](https://dns.he.net/docs.html) for more information about the API.

 ## Requirements